apache/tvm/docs/langref/relay/type_system.rst

     Flatten(Tensor(sh, bt), O) :-
       O = Tensor(sh[0], prod(sh[1:]))

-The above examples are written in Prolog-like syntax but currently the relations must be implemented by users in C++ or Python.
+The above examples are written in Prolog-like syntax, but currently the relations must be implemented by users in C++ or Python.

-If we have a relation such as :code:`Broadcast` it becomes possible to type things such as :code:`elemwise_add`:
+If we have a relation such as :code:`Broadcast` it becomes possible to type things like :code:`elemwise_add`:

 .. code-block:: python
     elemwise_add : forall (Lhs : Type) (Rhs : Type), (Lhs, Rhs) -> Broadcast(Lhs, Rhs)

-You might ask why we write the relation in the return type but we use it as a notational convenience for:
+You might ask why we write the relation in the return type.
+We use it as a notational convenience for:

 .. code-block:: python
     elemwise_add : forall (Lhs : Type) (Rhs : Type) (Out : Type), Broadcast(Lhs, Rhs, Out) => (Lhs, Rhs) -> Out

-That is the user may pick the type of the :code:`Lhs`, :code:`Rhs`, and :code:`Out` as long as we can show :code:`Broadcast(Lhs, Rhs, Out)` holds.
+That is, the user may pick the type of the :code:`Lhs`, :code:`Rhs`, and :code:`Out` as long as we can show :code:`Broadcast(Lhs, Rhs, Out)` holds.

 See :py:class:`~tvm.relay.ty.TypeRelation` for its definition and documentation.